 In the World Series against the Pirates, Baltimore took a three-games-to-one lead, then it turned into ’69 all over again.
 The Orioles’ bats went silent; they scored only two runs in the last three games.
 In the decisive Game Seven Weaver used 20 players, including six pitchers and five pinch-hitters, but Pittsburgh claimed the championship.

 The next year the Orioles won 100 games for the fifth time in Weaver’s tenure (they won at least 90 in seven other seasons), but finished three games behind the Yankees.
-In ’81 they were in second place when the players went on strike, then slumped to a losing record in the second half.
+In ’81 they were in second place when the players went on strike, then dropped to fourth place in the second half.
 Weaver was arrested for drunk driving on August 31, the second time he had been caught driving while impaired, but that did not seem to hurt his popularity in Baltimore.

 Weaver thought his influence in the organization was waning when Peters traded third baseman DeCinces to open the position for rookie Cal Ripken Jr. Weaver, alone among the decision-makers, wanted the 6-foot-4 Ripken to play shortstop.
 Although he was only 51, Weaver announced that 1982 would be his last year.
 Retirement was his own idea, but GM Hank Peters later said he thought Weaver was slipping.